nikic/DB/README.markdown

 There are two versions of this class available, one for PHP 5.3 (DB.php) and one for PHP 5.2 (DB_forPHP52.php).
-The only difference is, that the former uses `__callStatic` to redirect the static calls to the PDO instance, the ladder simply redefines all methods.
+The only difference is, that the former uses `__callStatic` to redirect the static calls to the PDO instance, the latter simply redefines all methods.
 (You may obviously use the 5.2 version on PHP 5.3, it actually should be slightly faster.)